 This particular bristle shape is intended to help you knock out spindles and turnings in a flash.
 Round surfaces can be hard to paint with a flat brush as they create runs and drips.
 Not the Round Brush though…it’s a beast for those turned surfaces.

-I decided the best way to show you how it’s done is to make a short video demo using one of my favorite paint colors, Dropcloth.
+I’ve created a short video demo just for fun.
 Take a peek and don’t forget to subscribe to my YouTube channel to get all the DIY goodness.

-After all is said and done here’s the chair all ready to go.
+Here’s the chair all ready to go.
+Yay!

 It was fairly easy to do with a few simple tools, and giving it a whole new life brought a smile to my face.
 Aren’t those the kinds of projects you love to do too?